Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 Ranka let out a relieved sigh.
 Haruhi managed to glance out the glass window, just as a black limo pulled out of sight.

-He did not return the next day.
-For three weeks, there was no sign of Ootori Kyoya going back in the shop.
+He did not return the next day, nor the day after that.
+In fact, for three weeks, there was no sign of Ootori Kyoya back in the shop.
 Tachibana, on the other hand, was the one who regularly stop by to buy his young master a cup of coffee for him to start his day.

 "Maybe you should come with me sometime, Kyoya-sama," Tachibana said one day.
 "I'm sure Fujioka-san would like to see you again."